okelloodhiambocvs/Niara-Constructions/README.md

 Niara Constructions is a modern web application showcasing construction and design-build services, built with a focus on performance, responsiveness, and clean user experience.

 The project is built as a single-page application using a component-driven architecture, making it easy to scale, maintain, and extend.
+The app runs on niara-constructions-production.up.railway.app

 ---